ngoinhaoto/filmBloggingReactProject/README.md

 There are two ways of using the database, running postgresql locally and on supabase.

-Still we heavily recommend to run on local because vercel written speed is very slow...

 ### Database set up
 1. Running Locally
 If you want to run locally using PostgresSQL, please download PostgresSQL here: https://www.postgresql.org/download/.
 After setting up and creating the database.
 You should put the connection string inside the .env file accordingly to your postgres setting.